Your GA4 Data Disappears After 14 Months. Here's What Google Won't Tell You.

 What GA4's data retention setting actually controls

-GA4's retention limit applies to Explorations only.
-Not your entire analytics account.
+The retention limit hits Explorations only.
+Not your whole account.
 Not your standard reports.
-Specifically the Explore section: funnels, path analysis, segment comparisons, cohort analysis, and free-form custom reports.
+Just the Explore section: funnels, path analysis, segment comparisons, cohort analysis, and free-form custom reports.

-Standard reports (the left-nav Reports section: Acquisition, Engagement, Monetization, Tech) use pre-aggregated daily tables with all user identifiers stripped out.
-These tables are not subject to the retention limit and persist indefinitely.
-You can view last year's traffic overview in standard reports for as long as your GA4 property exists.
+Standard reports (the left-nav Reports section: Acquisition, Engagement, Monetization, Tech) run on pre-aggregated daily tables with every user identifier stripped out.
+Those tables are not subject to the retention limit.
+They persist for as long as your property exists.
+Last year's traffic overview is still right there.

-The confusion is understandable.
-Google's own help page says "data retention controls how long user-level and event-level data is stored by Analytics."
-That sounds like everything.
-It's not.
-It's the raw, unaggregated event rows that power Explorations.
-The distinction matters because Explorations is where all the useful analysis lives: custom funnels, user journeys, segment comparisons, detailed breakdowns that standard reports can't do.
+Google's own help page muddies this.
+It says "data retention controls how long user-level and event-level data is stored by Analytics."
+Sounds like everything.
+It isn't.
+It's the raw, unaggregated event rows behind Explorations.
+And that's the part that matters, because Explorations is where the real work happens: custom funnels, user journeys, segment comparisons, the detailed breakdowns standard reports can't touch.

 WHAT THE RETENTION LIMIT AFFECTS